Changissnz/nu_merchant_principal/README.md

 upon by the supervisor to be correct, to "learn" solutions for the data (tagged by descriptors) in a possible space of solutions.
-Supervised learning is a concept that can certainly accomodate expectations of cost with the "actualities" of cost.
-To maintain generality of discussion, needless for the nuances of mathematics, the values of cost can be dichotomized into paired values: (the expected, the actual).
+Supervised learning is a concept that can certainly accomodate the divide between expectations of cost with the "actualities" of cost.
+To maintain generality of discussion, needless for the nuances of mathematics, the values of cost can be dichotomized into paired
+values: (the expected, the actual).
 This constitutes a constant calibrative process to maintain the "factuality" of cost.
 Table EAST1 shows a modified version of the cost to resources by Silent Trigger, in the Game of Varying Coercion.
 The cooperative and the actor behind Silent Trigger do not know the value of